Published:

 For example, CIMT is recognized as a helpful tool for clarifying risk when traditional measures, such as cholesterol and blood pressure, don’t give a full picture.

-Large studies also found that higher CIMT values predicted future heart attacks and strokes in people who had no prior symptoms.
+Large studies also found that higher CIMT values, especially when plaque is present, predicted future heart attacks and strokes in people with no symptoms.
+This reinforces that CIMT detects plaque rupture risk, which is responsible for nearly all heart attacks and strokes, not just narrowing.

 This preventive Role is vital in populations with high rates of diabetes and metabolic syndrome, such as South Asian groups.
 For example, in India, diabetic patients with higher CIMT had a much greater chance of having coronary artery disease, even when it wasn't clinically apparent..